 The governing body of Oldfleet Primary School applies regulations on admissions fairly and equally to all those who wish to attend this school.
-The School Standards and Framework Act 1998 introduced a new framework for school admissions as of September 2000.
-This policy conforms to the regulations that are set out in that Act and also further explained in the statutory School Admissions Code of Practice and the statutory Appeals Code of Practice.
+This policy conforms to the regulations that are set out in the School Standards and Framework Act 1998.at Act and also further explained in the statutory School Admissions Code of Practice and the statutory Appeals Code of Practice.